Happy Xmas (album)

-Happy Xmas is the first Christmas album by Eric Clapton as well as his twenty-first solo studio album which was released on 12 October 2018.
-It includes 13 covers of Christmas-themed songs (15 on the European re-release), both well-known and relatively obscure ones, arranged in a predominantly blues style, and one new composition by Clapton and producer Simon Climie.
+Happy Xmas is the first Christmas album by Eric Clapton as well as his twenty-first solo studio album, which was released on 12 October 2018.
+It includes 13 covers of Christmas-themed songs (15 on the European re-release), both well-known and relatively obscure ones, arranged in a predominantly blues style, and one new composition by Clapton and his coproducer of the album, Simon Climie.